Contraceptive Drugs And Devices Market Size and Share

 By Gender: Male Contraception Emerges as Growth Frontier

-Female-focused products captured 80.34% of 2024 sales, underpinned by an extensive product mix spanning pills, rings, implants, and IUDs.
-The CE-marked FemBloc system introduces the first non-surgical permanent option, reinforcing innovation breadth.
+Female-focused products accounted for 80.34% of 2024 sales, underpinned by an extensive product mix that included pills, rings, implants, and IUDs.
+The CE-marked FemBloc system introduces the first non-surgical, permanent option, reinforcing the breadth of innovation.

-Male methods, currently at 19.66%, are expanding 8.12% annually as societal attitudes shift.
+Male methods, currently at 19.66%, are expanding at an annual rate of 8.12% as societal attitudes shift.
 Plan A, a reversible hydrogel in Australian trials, and the Galactic Cap are illustrative of the R&D pipeline.
-A 2025 JAMA survey found 78% of men aged 18-45 willing to adopt novel contraception, signaling meaningful latent demand.
+A 2025 JAMA survey found 78% of men aged 18-45 were willing to adopt novel contraception, signaling meaningful latent demand.

 By Age Group: Youth Segment Drives Future Growth

-The 15-24 cohort, however, is the fastest-growing at 7.79% CAGR to 2030.
+The 15-24 cohort, however, is the fastest-growing, with a 7.79% CAGR to 2030.
 Dissatisfaction with hormonal side effects, cited by 42% in a U.S. study, propels interest in user-friendly non-hormonal options.
 Telehealth channels resonate strongly with this digital-native segment, expanding awareness and access.

 market segment share